kasemdeautsch/PP3/README.md

       ![](/media/continue.png)

 - Terminate the program
-  - It terminates the program when user finished updating all subjects saying(bye!).
+  - It terminates the program when user finishes updating all subjects saying(bye!).

     ![](/media/terminate.png)